airr-community/common-repo-wg/recommendations.md

 data.
 These recommendations were refined following community discussions at the AIRR 2016 and 2017 Community Meetings and were approved through a vote by the AIRR Community at the [AIRR Community Meeting in December 2017](https://www.antibodysociety.org/the-airr-community/meetings/communityIII/).
-The current version (v0.6.0) was last modified in 2020 and was ratified at the AIRR Community Meeting in December 2020.
-Current edits will be submitted for approval at the AIRR Community Meeting in May 2022.
+These edits were ratified at the [May 2020 AIRR Meeting](https://www.antibodysociety.org/the-airr-community/meetings/airr-community-meeting-vi-exploring-new-frontiers/).

 There are four sets of recommendations: